Myo-Hset/Detection-Lab-/README.md

 I onboard the kali Linux and join the my internal network.
 And Created a malware file called **Invoixes.doc.exe**

 - I have download **Invoixes.doc.exe** on my windows host and run it.
-Now we got the logs on my splunk .
+And also to find the local account creation from Atomic Red Team (T1136.001), I searched for Windows Security Event ID 4720:" index=myohset-detect EventCode=4720
 ##### Result
 <img width="1021" height="728" alt="Screenshot 2025-11-28 152815" src="https://github.com/user-attachments/assets/e55da36c-ad49-474b-8fa9-3e204ec95766" />